roman-milk/roman-milk.github.io/phillips-family-curse.md

- ****** The Phillips Family Curse Ch.
-02 ****** byTheTalkMan© "Grandma...
+===

+"Grandma...
 I don't want this."
 I declared again, my hands floating in the air, not knowing where to put them, knowing I could just use my superior strength to push her away, but hoping I could just reason with her.

  "That's not what your cock says," she said with a wicked smile.
 "I can feel how much you want this.
 I can feel how desperate you are to be inside me.
 You want to fuck me, your own grandmother.
 You want to feel her perfect body.
 Here, just... touch me, Jesse." she began, grabbing my wrists and pulling my hands around her, slapping my hands against her round, tanned ass.
 She put her hands over mine and made them squeeze.
 I felt her firm ass between my fingers, gripped in my palms.
 And despite my better judgment, I had to admit her butt felt amazing.
 I didn't take my hands off of her once she moved her hands away.
 I didn't know what else to do, so I just kept squeezing my grandmother's amazing, meaty ass.
 "Feel me, really get in there and get used to touching my body.
 Your big hands and my hot body are about to become very well-acquainted.
 You may not want to admit you want to have sex with me just yet, but you can at least put your hands on my body.
 That's not so bad, right?"